SiddharthaHaldar/ruok-service-autochecker/scanners/service-discovery/README.md

 * Service endpoint urls
 * Container registries

-We may also want to scan GCP projects (acm-core) in the future as not all services will be registered with DNS

-In the mean time, we will need to determine where else to find these services and temporarily start with a file with known services (known-service-list.json) and work backwards.

-service-discovery will add these projects to database and kick off the scanners. (for now GitHub Repo scanner, but in also in the future, service health check and security scanner and container scanner.)
+service-discovery will add these projects to *projects* database collection and kick off the scanners. (for now GitHub Repo scanner, but in also in the future, service health check and security scanner and container scanner.)

+The dns repo does not have a complete list, and to test out some of the functionality, using the known-service-list.json to add some of these projects/repos to the scan.
+(Note, currently this service is using the dns repo, but the githu-repo-scanner is using the know-service-list for the moment.)

 TODO:
 * Look at data catalog for additional services